Thepenguin07/Thepenguin07/README.md

 ### 🧭 About Me

-I'm a Computer Science student who enjoys taking ideas from a blank file to a working system — whether that's a neural network recognizing faces, a graph algorithm recommending friends, or a database powering flight bookings.
-I care about **understanding fundamentals deeply** before reaching for shortcuts, and I like projects that force me to think in data structures, not just syntax.
+I'm a Computer Science student who enjoys taking ideas from a blank file to a working system — whether that's a neural network recognizing faces, a graph algorithm recommending friends, or a route planner navigating city grids.
+I care about understanding fundamentals deeply before reaching for shortcuts, and I like projects that force me to think in data structures, not just syntax.

-- 🔭 Currently sharpening my skills in Java, Python, and applied ML
-- 🌱 Learning to build systems that are efficient, not just functional
-- 💬 Ask me about graph algorithms, neural nets, or relational databases
-- ⚡ Fun fact: I'd rather debug for three hours than skip understanding *why* something broke
+🔭 Currently sharpening my skills in Java, Python, and applied ML 🌱 Learning to build systems that are efficient, not just functional 💬 Ask me about graph algorithms, neural nets, or file-based data handling ⚡ Fun fact: I'd rather debug for three hours than skip understanding why something broke

 ---